TobyBaril/EarlGrey/README.md

-		-d == Create soft-masked genome at the end? (yes/no, Default: no) -n == Max number of sequences used to generate consensus sequences (Default: 20) -a == minimum number of sequences required to build a consensus sequence (Default: 3) -h == Show help
+		-d == Create soft-masked genome at the end? (yes/no, Default: no) -n == Max number of sequences used to generate consensus sequences (Default: 20) -a == minimum number of sequences required to build a consensus sequence (Default: 3) -e == Optional: Run HELIANO for detection of Helitrons (yes/no, Default: no) -h == Show help
 ```